bm2-lab/Singleanalyst/README.md

 dataset.apply_proc(s1)
 ```
-The selected featrues, could be visualized
+The selected features can be visualized
 ```python
 # random pick one feature
 one_f = np.random.choice(np.arange(dataset.gene_num))